THE COUNTIES MANUKAU Heat skipper is a tenacious and inspirational leader who won a deserved Black Ferns’ call-up at the age of 27 in 2019.

 She now holds the record for most appearances for the Heat (57) and has scored 230 points, second only to Hazel Tubic.

 After leading the Heat to their first Farah Palmer Cup crown in 2016, Marino-Tauhinu also led the side to the 2018 Premiership final against Canterbury on her home ground in Pukekohe.

-In March 2019 Marino-Tauhinu was one of four new players to be offered a 2019 Black Ferns contract and duly made her Black Ferns debut, appearing off the pine in all six Tests.
+In 2019, she was one of four new players to be offered a Black Ferns contract and duly made her Black Ferns debut, appearing off the pine in all six Tests.

-Marino-Tauhinu is a gifted sportswoman and has previously worn a black jersey when she turned out for the New Zealand women's rugby league team, the Aotearoa Maori sevens side and age grade and Maori Touch Rugby sides.
+Marino-Tauhinu is a gifted sportswoman and has previously worn a black jersey when she turned out for the Kiwi Ferns in league, the Aotearoa Maori sevens side and age grade and Maori touch sides.